-License to Carry handgun holders are allowed to Conceal Carry their pistols Only and may store handguns on campus property in accordance with state law and college policy with the exception of those locations posted as prohibited areas.

-Non-licensed students may NOT bring onto Cisco College property any illegal, prohibited or location restricted weapon or any other weapon which may be hazardous to the health or safety of residents.
+License to Carry and Constitutional Carry handgun holders over 21 are allowed to Conceal Carry their pistols only (open carry is prohibited) and may store handguns on campus property in accordance with state law and college policy with the exception of those locations posted as prohibited areas.
+Students or visitors may NOT bring onto Cisco College property any illegal, prohibited or location restricted weapon or any other weapon which may be hazardous to the health or safety of residents.
 This includes, but is not limited to:

-air guns whether pellet or BB, sling shots, arrows, bows, axes, machetes, nunchuks, clubs, knuckles, throwing stars, swords and knives with blades over 5.5 inches, firearms including both cartridge and black powder pistols, shotguns & rifles and fireworks of any type.
+Air guns whether pellet or BB, sling shots, arrows, bows, axes, machetes, nunchuks, clubs, knuckles, throwing stars, swords and knives with blades over 5 1⁄2 inches, shotguns & rifles (including black powder versions) and fireworks of any type.